 Given the climate crisis and increasing global tensions around energy markets, this mission is both urgent and timely.
 Many countries around the world are looking to nuclear energy to help them reach their ambitious reduction goals for carbon emissions, expanding beyond the power generation sector to decarbonizing other industrial processes.

-Consequently, the U.S. faces a historic opportunity to re-engage with its partners around the world and exercise global leadership on nuclear energy to promote the highest standards of safety, security, and nonproliferation.1 A failure to seize this unique moment would continue to cede influence to other nations whose interests and standards may not coincide with our own.
+Consequently, the U.S. faces a historic opportunity to re-engage with its partners around the world and exercise global leadership on nuclear energy to promote the highest standards of nuclear safety, nuclear security, nuclear nonproliferation and climate security.1 A failure to seize this unique moment would continue to cede influence to other nations whose interests and standards may not coincide with our own.
 We cannot be strong abroad if we are weak at home.